NextCenturyCorporation/neon-dash/README.md

 To add datastore authentication, you either:

 - Add your username (or username and password) to your datastore's `host` property like this: `username@host` or `username:password@host`.
 This will allow any users to see your password, though.
-- Add authentication to your Neon Server as described [here](https://github.com/NextCenturyCorporation/neon-server/blob/master/README.md#datastore-authentication).
-You will need to rebuild and redeploy your Neon Server afterward.
+- Add authentication to your NUCLEUS Data Server as described [here](https://github.com/NextCenturyCorporation/neon-server/blob/master/README.md#datastore-authentication).
+You will need to rebuild and redeploy your NUCLEUS Data Server afterward.

 ### Elasticsearch Notes